-- Data relating to home and EU new entrants and students in their second to fifth year at the institution are requested broken down into Welsh & EU residential status and other home residential status.
+- 21 Data relating to home and EU new entrants and continuing students are requested broken down into Welsh residential status, EU residential status and other home residential status.
 For the purposes of returning data on Table 3, residential status should be based on residential status as assessed for fees purposes.
 Where this is unknown, domicile, based on the home postcode of the student for UK students or country for EU students, can be used instead.
-This will generally be the domicile as returned on the HESA student record or on the LLWR.
+This will generally be the domicile as returned on the HESA student record.
 For example, if a student is known to be a home student, but it is not known whether the student was assessed as having Welsh residential status or other home residential status, then domicile, based on the home postcode of the student, should be used. - Data are also requested split into fundable and non-fundable.
-These categories follow the definitions in Annex D with the exception that NHS-funded students should be excluded from the registration count.
+These categories follow the definitions in Annex D with the exception that HEIW/NHS-funded students should be excluded from the registration count.